 ^d Face to face assessment suggested for formal developmental assessment at 24 months corrected age and formal cognitive assessments at 4-5 years corrected age.

-^e Telehealth check in with face to face appointments if indicated g Including parent-child attachment
+^e Telehealth check in with face to face appointments if indicated

 ^f Timing of contact to consider child's likely commencement of formal schooling.